9diov/slides/PITCHME.md

 ### What is hierarchical data?
 Data that has parent-child relationship such as

-* File system: directory - child
+* File system: directory - file
 * Forum post
 +++
 ### File system